COOK ISLANDS FACT FILE

 MOBILE (CELL) PHONES

 Mobile (cell) phone services are provided by Vodafone.
 4G and 3G are available on Rarotonga and Aitutaki.
 3G only is available on Mitiaro, Atiu and Mauke.
-On all other islands, it's 2G (GPRS).
+On all other islands, it's 2G (GPRS). a

 If you want to use your own phone, your service provider will have to have a roaming arrangement with Vodafone, or you will need a phone which isn't locked to a provider.
 The best advice is to check with your own provider before your travel.
 Vodafone also offer a visitor SIM which provides data, and texts and calls to selected international destinations.
 The cost varies according to what you want included and for how long you want the SIM to last.
-Costs beyond the inclusive package are very expensive compared to the UK, Europe and the US
+Costs beyond the inclusive package are very high compared to the UK, Europe and the US

 .